Prepare 4 round 10cm tart moulds

 - Use a cookie cutter to trim out 4 dough discs with around 0.5cm bigger than each tart mould in size.
 Place the dough into each tart mould.
 Carefully press the dough into the tart moulds.
 If any cracks appear during the transfer, use lightly floured fingers to push the seams back together.
 Trim the excess from the edges of the tart moulds.
 (Note: practice makes things perfect.)

 - Prick the surface with a fork and chill for 10 minutes in the freezer.
-Bake blind for 20 minutes.
+Bake blind for 20 minutes in a pre-heated oven at 200C / 390F.

 - Remove from the oven and brush the base of the tarts with lightly beaten egg.
 Return to the oven for 10 to 15 minutes, until the base of the crust is golden.
 Transfer to a wire rack to cool.